jirka-m97/plant-phenotyping-pipeline/README.md

 ---

 ## License
-This project is released under the Apache 2.0 Licence – see the [LICENSE](./LICENSE) file for details.
+This project is distributed under the Apache 2.0 Licence, which permits use, modification, and redistribution with proper attribution.
+For complete terms, please see the [LICENSE](./LICENSE) file.

 ---